pabletos/pizzoo/docs/docs/installation.md

 This section assumes that you are using the library to connect to a [Pixoo64 device](https://divoom.com/es/products/pixoo-64), if you want to use the library for rendering on another device or simply use a different renderer, just [check this section instead]().

+!!! note

+	Network scanning for automatic Pixoo64 connection is an already planned feature, however, this seems like a relatively big feature for so little gain, so it's not something planned until some other fixes and improvements are done.

 ### Get your device IP
 Currently the Pixoo64 renderer has no auto-find feature enabled, so you have to get your device IP first, for doing so:

 1. Open your Divoom app on your phone.
 2. Go to the first section, the one related to your device.
 3. Click on your device name.